Strategic assessment of Melbourne’s urban growth boundary

 - Delivering Melbourne's Newest Sustainable Communities: a report describing the impacts on nationally protected matters for the strategic assessment (EPBC Act).

 On 2 February 2010, the federal environment minister endorsed the program document Delivering Melbourne's Newest Sustainable Communities: Program report (December 2009).
-This is the first strategic assessment in Australia to reach the endorsement stage.
+This was the first strategic assessment in Australia to reach the endorsement stage.
 The endorsement of this program allows the minister to consider giving approval to actions that are taken in accordance with the endorsed program.

 - Information sheet - The Melbourne Strategic Assessment (PDF - 233 KB) | (Word - 243KB)